 Where to Stay in Heidelberg, Germany

-I stayed at the Hip Hotel in Heidelberg which is a cute little boutique hotel right in the old town.
-It’s on the main pedestrian shopping street but you can drive down there to drop off your bags (at least I did!).
-I particularly loved the champagne breakfast they put on.
-Who doesn’t love champagne for breakfast?
-Book the Hip Hotel here.
+I stayed at the Hip Hotel in Heidelberg which is a cute little boutique hotel right in the centre of the old town.
+It’s on the main pedestrian shopping street but it’s accessible by car if you’re driving.

 When to Visit Heidelberg